21 MINDFUL tools for managing presentation nerves

 “Speech is power: speech is to persuade, to convert, to compel.” — Ralph Waldo Emerson

-4. Having trouble remembering your content
+4. Having trouble preparing

-Attention — Open strong
+Attention — Craft a strong opening

-Do — Tell them what to do
+Do — Tell them exactly what you want them to do at the end of your presentation

 5. Too much nervous energy